How to boost your immune system

 Healthy ways to strengthen your immune system

 Your first line of defense is to choose a healthy lifestyle.
-Following general good-health guidelines is the single best step you can take toward naturally keeping your immune system strong and healthy.
+Following general good-health guidelines is the single best step you can take toward naturally keeping your immune system working properly.
 Every part of your body, including your immune system, functions better when protected from environmental assaults and bolstered by healthy-living strategies such as these:

 Increase immunity the healthy way